survivejs/webpack-book/manuscript/developing_with_webpack/04_linting.md

 ## Webpack and JSHint

-Interestingly, no JSLint loader seems to exist for webpack yet.
+No JSLint specific loader exists for webpack yet.
 Fortunately, there's one for JSHint.
 You could set it up on a legacy project easily.
 The key is in configuring [jshint-loader](https://www.npmjs.com/package/jshint-loader).

 JSHint will look into specific rules to apply from `.jshintrc`.
 You can also define custom settings within a `jshint` object at your webpack configuration.
 Exact configuration options have been covered at [the JSHint documentation](http://jshint.com/docs/) in detail.